 Our qualified team will show you why:

 Cláudia is the owner and executive chair of VOZ Advisors, which she acquired in May of 2018 after serving as a member of the board of advisors for three years and being a client for twelve years.
-She is also a venture partner at Nest Bio.
-Until 2015, she was the president of PTC Therapeutics, Inc. (NASDAQ: PTCT), where her key accomplishments include leading business functions, such as corporate and business development, as well as multiple rounds of financing, particularly the company’s pivotal mezzanine financing and Initial Public Offering (IPO).
+She is former president of PTC Therapeutics, Inc. (NASDAQ: PTCT), where her key accomplishments include establishing and leading business functions, such as corporate and business development, as well as multiple rounds of financing, particularly the company’s pivotal mezzanine financing and Initial Public Offering (IPO).
 Prior to being named president, she served as senior vice president of corporate development and spearheaded PTC’s multiple collaborations—including transactions with Genzyme, Pfizer, Schering-Plough, Hoffman-La Roche, and Celgene—which generated over $300M in cash as well as milestones and royalties.
+She was the lead negotiator on the collaboration between PTC, Roche and The SMA Foundation that led to the development of Evrysdi™ (risdiplam) for the treatment of spinal muscular atrophy (SMA) and which was approved by FDA and EMA in 2020.

-Before joining PTC in 2000, Cláudia served as vice president at LedbetterStevens, a management consulting and senior-level retained search firm in New York focused exclusively in the biopharmaceutical area.
-During her five-year tenure, she was responsible for projects for clients including Pfizer, Pharmacia, Bristol-Myers Squibb Co., Celera Genomics, Coelacanth Corp., SpotFire, IBM Consulting/The Wilkerson Group, and The Boston Consulting Group.
+Before joining PTC in 2000, Cláudia served as vice president at LedbetterStevens, a management consulting firm in New York focused exclusively in the biopharmaceutical area.
+During her five-year tenure, she was responsible for projects for clients including: Pfizer, Pharmacia, Bristol Myers Squibb Co., Celera Genomics, Coelacanth Corp., SpotFire, IBM Consulting/The Wilkerson Group and The Boston Consulting Group.

 Claudia’s philosophy: “Relationships are the essence of life.”